2026 AI export controls: chip-rule updates and what changed for model choice

 References

-1. Mayer Brown: administration policies on advanced AI chips codified, 22 January 2026
+1. Administration policies on advanced AI chips codified, Mayer Brown

 Frequently asked